metabase/metabase/docs/developers-guide/driver-changelog.md

 # Driver Interface Changelog

+## Metabase 0.50.1

+- New feature `:native-parsing` has been added, defaulting to disabled.
+Drivers that enable it are expected to work with the `metabase.native-query-analyzer` machinery.

 ## Metabase 0.50.0

 - The Metabase `metabase.mbql.*` namespaces have been moved to `metabase.legacy-mbql.*`.
 You probably didn't need to